hyperledger/fabric/docs/source/couchdb_as_state_database.rst

 queries can be used for read-only queries against the ledger, as well as in transactions that update the ledger.

-Modeling your data in JSON allows you to issue rich queries against the values of your data, instead of only being able to query the keys.
+Modeling your data in JSON allows you to issue JSON queries against the values of your data, instead of only being able to query the keys.
 This makes it easier for your applications and chaincode to read the data stored on the blockchain ledger.
 Using CouchDB can help you meet auditing and reporting requirements for many use cases that are not supported by LevelDB.
 If you use